 - Sitting, put your hands on the side of the body

 - Breathe through the nose slowly

 - Hold the breath for a count of 1,2, 3

 - Breathe out through the mouth slowly

 - Do at least 3 times per session

 - Sitting or standing

-- Breath through the nose while raising both arms slowly up to shoulder level
+- Breathe through the nose while raising both arms slowly up to shoulder level

 - Then breathe out through the mouth while lowering both arms slowly to the side of the body